-In busy households with many different dietary preferences and proclivities it’s nice to be able to provide some dinner choices.
+In busy households with many different dietary preferences and proclivities it’s important to be able to provide some dinner choices.
 No need to decide between meat lasagna and spinach lasagna here, because Suvie lets you have both.
 In this recipe we utilize the same cheesy ricotta mixture for the base of each lasagna, use the same marinara, and divide the same melty cheese on top of each lasagna, but swap out meat for spinach in one of the pans.
 By utilizing the same components in both recipe you save time and effort, but by tweaking one layer of the filling you get two unique lasagnas for both the meat eaters and veggie lovers in your life.
-This ample recipe will feed about 6 to 8 people.

 My Cook: Spinach Lasagna and Meat Lasagna